The wave operator representation of quantum and classical dynamics: Introduction

-Here we address this issue, by employing the little-known \textit{wave operator} formalism.
+Here we address this issue, by employing the little-known \textit{waveoperator} formalism.
 Such a representation of dynamics has been deployed in a number of contexts, including open systems \cite{ilya}, quantum holonomy in density matrices \cite{uhlmann_parallel_1986}, the development of phase-space wavefunctions \cite{wlodarz_quantum_1994}, as well as nonlinear dynamical models \cite{gheorghiu-svirschevski_nonlinear_2001, beretta_nonlinear_2006, beretta_nonlinear_2005}.
-In fact, the motivation for a ``square root" of the density and the advantages it provides can be found even when not explicitly referenced.
-For example, the recently developed Ensemble Rank Truncation method (ERT) has at its heart a method for representing a Lindbladian evolution of a density in terms of a weighted sum of wavefunctions \cite{McCaulensemble}.
-The wave operator has also been used for foundational research~\cite{reznik_unitary_1996, yahalom_square-root_2006, tronci_momentum_2019}, but here we extend this to demonstrate that when combined with purification techniques from quantum information, it provides a natural bridge between the Hilbert space representation of quantum dynamics, the phase space Wigner representation, as well as KvN dynamics \cite{mezic2005spectral}.
+In fact, the motivation for a ``square root'' of the density and the advantages it provides can be found even when not explicitly referenced.
+For example, the recently developed ensemble rank truncation~\cite{McCaulensemble} and corner-space renormalization~\cite{le_bris_low-rank_2013, finazzi_corner-space_2015, donatella_continuous-time_2021} methods have a their heart a method for representing a Lindbladian evolution of a density in terms of a weighted sum of wavefunctions.
+The waveoperator has also been used for foundational research~\cite{reznik_unitary_1996, yahalom_square-root_2006, tronci_momentum_2019}, but here we extend this to demonstrate that when combined with purification techniques from quantum information, it provides a natural bridge between the Hilbert space representation of quantum dynamics, the phase space Wigner representation of the same, as well as KvN dynamics \cite{mezic2005spectral}.
 Through this, we are able to derive not only a consistent interpretation of mixed states in the Wigner representation, but also establish a connection between the commonly utilised phase space methods of quantum chemistry, and quantum information.
-We also find that this representation of quantum dynamics leads to novel semiclassical approximations of both real and imaginary time dynamics, as well as a transparent correspondence to the classical limit.
+We also find that this representation of quantum dynamics leads to novel semiclassical approximations of both real and imaginary time dynamics, as well as a transparent correspondence to the classical limit. {In the context of thermalising imaginary time evolutions, the waveoperator representation is also be used to establish that such dynamics may be directly mapped to unitary real-time dynamics which are explicitly \textit{non-linear} on the level of densities.}